kmpython/airflow-demo/README.md

 ### Setting up my-sql backend

 #### Installing MySQL
 By default, airflow backend comes with a Sqlite database.
-Sqlite db works well for small tests and poc projects but for prodution we need a more robust database
+Sqlite db works well for small tests and poc projects but for prodution we need a more robust database.
+Also, Sqlite db does not support parallel processing, we will need to change the database to unlock parallel processing capabilites
 ```
 sudo apt-get updae
 sudo apt install mysql-server